zenaton-samples/booking-workflow/README.md

-# Zenaton Project Boilerplate
+# Zenaton Booking workflow example

 This is an example of Zenaton project.
 It can be used as a starter to your own project.

 ## Development